Coherence as a resource for phase estimation: Quantum phase estimation

 \section{Quantum phase estimation}

 Phase estimation is a central subroutine in many quantum algorithms.
 Given $N$ copies of the black-box unitary $V_\phi^{(d)}=\sum_{n=0}^{d-1} e^{i\phi n} \ketbra{n}{n}$, the goal is to estimate the unknown phase $\phi$ as accurately as possible.
 As shown in Ref.~\cite{Cleve1998}, many quantum algorithms can be phrased in this manner.
-For example, Shor's integer factorization algorithm, in which we try to estimate a phase containing information that allows us to find a prime factor, is one of them (see the SM for more information).
+For example, Shor's integer factorization algorithm, in which we try to estimate a phase containing information that allows us to find a prime factor, is one of them (see Ref.~\cite{Cleve1998} and the SM for further information).
 For a unified description of different applications of phase estimation, we therefore evaluate the performance of a phase estimation protocol using a generic cost function $C(\phi-\hat{\phi})$ that only depends on the difference between $\phi$ and our estimate $\hat{\phi}$ and satisfies the following mild assumptions: (i) $C(\phi)\geq 0$, (ii) $C(\phi+2\pi) = C(\phi)$, (iii) $\int_0^{2\pi} \diff\phi\ C(\phi)<\infty$.

-To investigate the relevance of coherence to phase estimation, we supply a fixed state $\rho$ and $N$ copies of the unitary $V_\phi^{(d)}$, which we insert into a MIO network as in Definition~\ref{def:MIONetwork} followed by a measurement; see Fig.~\ref{fig:PhaseEstimationProtocols}.
+To investigate limitations that restricted access to coherence imposes on phase estimation, we supply a fixed state $\rho$ and $N$ copies of the unitary $V_\phi^{(d)}$, which we insert into a MIO network as in Definition~\ref{def:MIONetwork} followed by a measurement; see Fig.~\ref{fig:PhaseEstimationProtocols}.
 Based on the measurement outcomes $x$ with probability distribution $p^{(d,N)}(x|\phi,\rho)$ we assign phase estimates $\hat{\phi}_x$.
 Assuming a uniform prior distribution of the phase, our goal is to determine the minimal average cost

 The infimum is taken over all MIO networks, all measurements (with a potentially unbounded number of outcomes) leading to the probability distribution $p^{(d,N)}(x|\phi,\rho)$, and all possible assignment rules for the phase estimate $x\mapsto \hat{\phi}_x$.
 A MIO network is considered optimal if it achieves $C_{\min}^{(d,N)}(\rho)$.